fo-am/iAllotment-app/Documents/CIforIphoneBlogPost.md

 ## creating the build steps

 ## check out from github whenever there is a commit.
+but only in the code folder! ignore other things.

 ## run the exp export commands